 The following review was conducted in March 2011.

-The GXV3175 is an ambitious piece of hardware, and it sort of has to be.
-It’s paving the way for new products built on the idea that multimedia will become a bigger part of the business communications, that video calling will become the norm and not just a novelty, that touchscreen user interfaces will become the next big thing in the workplace, and that easier, seamless access to social media networks will soon become a requested feature for business hardware solutions.
-Luckily for Grandstream, a lot of this is happening.
-It seems every week we hear something about a new video calling solution or an easier way to integrate social media into existing hardware / software.
-Businesses by the thousands are integrating what were initially consumer focused ‘multimedia’ solutions like tablets into their day-to-day.
-There certainly seems to be a demand for a new approach to the office desk phone.
+This week we tested the GXV3175, the newest HD multimedia phone from Grandstream.
+The phone is an ambitious piece of hardware.
+It’s paving the way for new products built on the idea that multimedia will become a bigger part of business communications: that video calling will become the norm, that touchscreen user interfaces are the next big thing, and that seamless access to social media networks will be a requested feature for business hardware solutions.
+Luckily for Grandstream, there certainly seems to be a demand for a new approach to the office desk phone.
+It feels like every week brings news about a new video calling solution or an easier way to integrate social media into existing hardware/software.

-Grandstream’s 3-line GXV3175 isn’t the company’s first foray into developing a ‘multimedia device’.
+Grandstream’s three-line GXV3175 isn’t the company’s first foray into developing a multimedia device.
 In 2009, the company released the GXV3140 to much fanfare.
 The GXV3175 was pitched during its release announcement last year as the upgraded version.
-There are similarities between the two devices, but more than enough differences.
+There are similarities between the two devices but more than enough differences.

-The first thing you’ll notice off the bat is that there are no keys on the phone, except the ‘home’ button.
-Everything you do with the GXV3175 you do on the 7-inch touch screen color LCD.
+The first thing you’ll notice off the bat is that there are no keys on the phone except the home button.
+Everything you do with the GXV3175 you do on the screen.
 You may as well think of this phone as a tablet with a handset attached to the side.

 At the top is a 1.3 megapixel camera that can be tilted up or down using a cogwheel in the back.
-The phone also includes dual 10M/100M Ethernet ports with integrated PoE, dual USB ports, an SD port, stereo audio output, TV CVBS output, a stereo headset jack and a stylus pen to interact with the touch screen.
-The GXV3175 also supports Wifi, which is uncommon for a desk phone.
+The phone also includes dual 10M/100M Ethernet ports with integrated PoE, dual USB ports, an SD port, stereo audio output, TV CVBS output, a stereo headset jack, and a stylus pen to interact with the touchscreen.
+The GXV3175 also supports WiFi.

-In our knowledgebase article, we provide step-by-step instructions on how to set up an OnSIP user on the GXV3175.
+In our knowledgebase, we provide step-by-step instructions on how to set up an OnSIP user on the GXV3175.

-The web portal for the GXV3175 is expansive, but also easy to use and navigate.
+The web portal for the GXV3175 is expansive but easy to use and navigate.
 It even allows users to input the account details of their various social networks so that they can be all set and ready to go when their phone boots up.